Learning never ends. But the motivation to learn does. That’s why so many adult educators adopt effective adult learning strategies.

 With this knowledge in mind, you should know that adults only learn best when they can somewhat be involved in how the planning is done when the learning involves background understanding, when the learning is active (not passive), and when it involves lessons that can be easily applied in their everyday lives.

-Why are learning strategies essential?
-Learning strategies are important because learners are different.
+Why are adult learning strategies essential?
+Adult earning strategies are important because learners are different.
 Even younger, regular learners require strategies as well.
-But let’s look at adult learning.
+But let’s look at adult learning strategies.

 Adult learning has been studied for quite some time, and in 1968, Malcolm Knowles developed the adult learning theory called andragogy.
 Adult learning theory tells us that adults learn in a way different from how younger ones learn.